rik72/flip-game/README.md

 ### Adding New Levels

-Levels are defined in the `GameManager` with the following structure:
+Levels are defined in the `GameManager` (grid-based).
+Balls and goal rings scale with `gridSize`.
+Use the following structure:

 ```javascript
 {